lcpp-org/RustBCA/README.md

 The following features are implemented in `rustBCA`:

-* Ion-material interactions for all combinations of incident ion and target species
+* Ion-material interactions for all combinations of incident ion and target species.
-* 2D geometry with triangular-mesh-based inhomogeneous composition
+* Arbitrary 2D geometry definition using triangular-mesh-based inhomogeneous composition.
-* Amorphous solid/liquid and gaseous targets
+* The ability to distinguish between (amorphous) solid/liquid and gaseous targets.
+* Low energy (< 25 keV/nucleon) electronic stopping modes including:
+  * local (Oen-Robinson),
+  * nonlocal (Lindhard-Scharff),
-* Low energy (< 25 keV/nucleon) electronic stopping modes, including local (Oen-Robinson), nonlocal (Lindhard-Scharff), and equipartition forms.
-Biersack-Varelas interpolation is also included to extend electronic stopping validity up to ~1 GeV/nucleon
+  * and equipartition forms.
+* Biersack-Varelas interpolation is also included to extend electronic stopping validity up to ~1 GeV/nucleon.
-* Includes optional Biersack-Haggmark high-energy, free-flight paths between collisions to greatly speed up high-energy simulations by neglecting very small angle scattering
+* Optionally, the Biersack-Haggmark treatment of high-energy free-flight paths between collisions can be included to greatly speed up high-energy simulations (i.e., by neglecting very small angle scattering).
+* A wide range of interaction potentials are provide, including:
-* Includes Kr-C, ZBL, Lenz-Jensen, and Moliere screened-Coulomb potentials; Includes Lennard-Jones 12-6, Lennard-Jones 6.5-6, and Morse attractive-repulsive interaction potentials
+  * the Kr-C, ZBL, Lenz-Jensen, and Moliere screened-Coulomb potentials.
+  * the Lennard-Jones 12-6, Lennard-Jones 6.5-6, and Morse attractive-repulsive interaction potentials.
+* Solving the distance-of-closest-approach problem is achieved using:
-* Includes Newton-Raphson for simple root-finding and optionally includes Adaptive Chebyshev Proxy Rootfinder with Automatic Subdivision and Polynomial root-finding algorithms through the [rcpr] crate for solving the distance-of-closest-approach problem
+  * the Newton-Raphson method for simple root-finding,
+  * or, optionally, an Adaptive Chebyshev Proxy Rootfinder, with Automatic Subdivision and Polynomial root-finding algorithms, is provided through the [rcpr] crate.
-* Multiple interaction potentials can be used in a single simulation - for example, the He-W interaction can be specified as a Lennard-Jones 12-6 while the W-W interaction can be specified as a Kr-C, for any number of potentials or species
+* Multiple interaction potentials can be used in a single simulation for any number of potentials/species.
+  * For example, the He-W interaction can be specified as a Lennard-Jones 12-6, while the W-W interaction can be specified as a Kr-C.
+* The scattering integral can be calculated using:
+  * Gauss-Mehler quadrature,
+  * Gauss-Legendre quadrature,
-* Includes Gauss-Mehler quadrature, Gauss-Legendre quadrature, Mendenall-Weller quadrature, and the MAGIC algorithm to calculate the scattering integral
+  * Mendenall-Weller quadrature,
-* Full trajectory tracking of ions and target atoms
-* Human-readable input file using the [TOML] format
+  * or the MAGIC algorithm.
+* Input files use the [TOML] format, making them both human-readable and easily parsible.
-* User-friendly error messages pinpoint the cause of errors and suggest fixes to the user
+* The [Rust] code generates user-friendly error messages, which help pinpoint the cause of errors and provide suggested fixes to the user.
+* The simulation results are formatted as unbiquitous `.csv` files and include:
-* Output of energies and directions of emitted particles (reflected ions and sputtered atoms)
+  * the energies and directions of emitted particles (reflected ions and sputtered atoms),
-* Output of final positions of implanted ions
+  * the final positions of implanted ions,
-* Output of full trajectory tracking for incident ions and target atoms
+  * and full trajectory tracking for both the incident ions and target atoms.

 ## Installation

 Without optional features, `rustBCA` should compile with `cargo` alone on Windows, MacOS, and Linux systems.
-[HDF5] has been tested on Windows, but version 1.10.6 __must__ be used.
+[HDF5] has been tested on Windows, but version 1.10.6 must be used.
 [rcpr], the adaptive Chebyshev Proxy Rootfinder with automatic subdivision and polynomial rootfinder package for [RUST], has not yet been successfully compiled on Windows.
 However, it can be compiled on Windows Subsystem for Linux (WSL) and, likely, on Ubuntu for Windows or Cygwin.

-Manual Dependences:
+#### Manual Dependences

 * [rustup], the [Rust] toolchain (includes `cargo`, the [Rust] package manager, `rustc`, the [Rust] compiler, and more).

-Automatic Dependencies:
+#### Automatic Dependencies

 * see [Cargo.toml](https://github.com/lcpp-org/RustBCA/blob/master/Cargo.toml) for a complete list.

-Optional Dependencies:
+#### Optional Dependencies

 * [HDF5] libraries
 * `rcpr`: https://github.com/drobnyjt/rcpr the CPR and polynomial rootfinder, required for using attractive-repulsive interaction potentials such as Lennard-Jones or Morse, may require the following to be installed depending on the system:
   * gcc